 Instructions

-- Clean and rinse fish with water.
-Using a sharp knife, cut a deep slit from the back of the fish along the bone.
-Repeat the same on the other side of the fish.
+• Clean and rinse the fish with water.
+Using a sharp knife, make a deep slit along the bone on one side of the fish, then repeat on the other side.

-- Blend the spice paste with a mini food processor or use mortar and pestle to pound the flavoring paste.
+• Blend the spice paste in a mini food processor or use a mortar and pestle to pound it into a smooth mixture.

-- Heat up wok with 3 tbsp oil, add in spice paste and stir-fry with low heat until aromatic.
-Add tamarind juice and continue to stir-fry until the spice paste is smooth and somewhat moist, but not overly runny.
+• Heat a wok with 3 tablespoons of oil, then add the spice paste and stir-fry over low heat until aromatic.
+Add the tamarind juice and continue to stir-fry until the spice paste is smooth and slightly moist, but not overly runny.
 Season to taste with salt and sugar.
 Dish out and let cool.

-- Stuff the spice paste into the fish on both sides of the slit and also inside the fish stomach.
+• Stuff the spice paste into the slits on both sides of the fish and also inside the fish's cavity.

-- Heat up 1/4 cup oil in a wok, deep fry the fish until cooked.
+• Heat 1/4 cup of oil in a wok and deep-fry the fish until cooked.
 Serve immediately.

 Hi,